restpose/restpose/docs/search_json.rst

    slightly faster to parse).

  - "range": searches for documents in which a stored value is in a given range.
-   This type is currently available only for "date" and "timestamp" field types.
+   This type is currently available only for "double", "date" and "timestamp" field types.

  - "text": searches for a piece of text in a text field.
 The value to search for may be a single string, or an object holding the following parameters: